siggame/Cadre/Website/index.md

 We believe that there should not be a programming language barrier when crafting your AI for all _players_.

-To enable each developer to be as comfortable as possible, we have crafted a client "shell" program that handles all the hard work: network I/O, game state parsing, consuming and interacting with each games API, etc. We then expose a single `ai.lang` file for each game so you can just right into coding the smartest AI for each game.
+To enable each developer to be as comfortable as possible, we have crafted a client "shell" program that handles all the hard work: network I/O, game state parsing, consuming and interacting with each game's API, etc. We then expose a single `ai.lang` file for each game so you can just right into coding the smartest AI for each game.
 Coders can then interact with the game via game objects native to that language's style and syntax.